himselfv/manifestenum/readme.AssemblyKinds.txt

 MMC Snap-ins
   Snap-ins for the Microsoft Management Console.
 Put into MMC subfolder (for common general-purpose snap-ins) or with the owner component.

+Group Policy Editor Snap-ins
+  GPE MMC snap-in has its own snap-ins which are very similar to normal MMC snap-ins.
+Put into Group Policy editor component or with the owner component.

 ==== A list of system facilities into which many components integrate: